 As already mentioned, it is essential to use the “open window” to supply carbohydrates and proteins.
 This can be achieved, for example, through our RECOVERY SHAKE because it contains everything your body needs for fast regeneration.

 Besides delicious organic cocoa, you’ll find carbohydrates, proteins and amino acids from natural sources in the shake.
 You can eat a banana or five dates with it for extra carbohydrates.

 For particularly high muscular demands, you can rely on our R8 protein drink.
 It contains all eight essential amino acids necessary for the growth, development and maintenance of healthy muscle cells.
 In addition, the R8 contains the natural regeneration accelerator MANGO.

 Our example athlete’s training plan includes a 90 minute run with 30 minutes in the FATmax zone.
-It is therefore important to plan the food intake in a way that optimizes the fat metabolism.
+It is therefore important to plan his food intake in a way that optimizes his fat metabolism.

 Once again it is important to prepare for running training.
 The macronutrient profile looks similar in preparation as it does for intense training.
 Again, care should be taken to ensure that nutrients are easily digested and large amounts of fat, protein and/or fiber should be avoided.

 So a breakfast might look like this, for example: